springernature/frontend-playbook/practices/structured-data.md

 # Structured data

-In the context of the web, structured data refers to information describing and classifying the content of a webpage.
+In the context of the web, structured data refers to information used to describe and classify the content of a webpage.
 For example; on a scientific article page, who the author is, what the article title is, and so on.
-Structured data contributes towards the vision of the [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web#Semantic_Web_solutions) as well as providing SEO benefit.
+Structured data contributes towards the vision of the [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web#Semantic_Web_solutions) and provides SEO benefit.

 There are 4 widely accepted ways to implement structured data:
 - [JSON-LD](https://en.wikipedia.org/wiki/JSON-LD) (a W3C Recommendation)